Eureka Rebellion: First gold commissioner arrives in Ballarat

-Bendigo petition and the Red Ribbon Movement
+Bendigo Petition and the Red Ribbon Movement

-In 1853 the disquiet on the goldfields continued with public meetings held in Castlemaine, Heathcote and Bendigo.
+The disquiet on the goldfields continued in 1853, with public meetings held in Castlemaine, Heathcote and Bendigo.
 On 3 February 1853, a policeman accidentally caused the death of William Guest at Reid's Creek.
-Assistant Commissioner James Clow had to diffuse a difficult situation with a promise to conduct an inquiry into the circumstances.
-A group of one thousand angry miners overran the government camp and relieved the police of their sidearms and weapons, destroying a cache.
-George Black assisted Dr John Owens in chairing a public meeting held at Ovens field on 11 February 1853 that called for the alleged wrongful death of Guest to be fully investigated.
+Assistant Commissioner James Clow had to defuse a difficult situation with a promise to conduct an inquiry into the circumstances.
+A group of one thousand angry miners overran the government camp and relieved the police of their sidearms and weapons, destroying a cache of weapons.
+George Black assisted Dr John Owens in chairing a public meeting held at Ovens field on 11 February 1853 that called for the death of Guest to be fully investigated.

 The Anti-Gold Licence Association was formed in June at a meeting in Bendigo, where 23,000 signatures were collected for a mass petition, including 8,000 from the mining settlement at McIvor.

 There was an incident on 2 July 1853 in which police were assaulted in the vicinity of an anti-licence meeting at the Sandhurst goldfield in Bendigo, with rocks being thrown as they escorted an intoxicated miner to the holding cells.
 On 16 July 1853, an anti-licence demonstration in Sandhurst attracted 6,000 people, who also raised the issue of lack of electoral rights.
 The high commissioner of the goldfields, William Wright, advised La Trobe of his support for an export duty on gold found rather than the existing universal tax on all prospectors based on time stayed.

 On 3 August, the Bendigo petition was placed before La Trobe, who refused to act on a request to suspend the mining tax again and give the miners the right to vote.
 The next day, there was a meeting held at Protestant Hall in Melbourne where the delegation reported on the exchange with La Trobe.
 The crowd reacted with "loud disapprobation and showers of hisses" when the lieutenant governor was mentioned.
-Clark speaks of one of the leaders of the "moral force" faction, George Thompson, who returned to Bendigo, where he attended another meeting on 28 July.
-Formerly there was very much talk of "moral suasion" and "the genius of the English people to compose their differences without resort to violence."
-Now the emphasis had shifted to "loyalty."
-Thompson pointed to the Union Jack and jokingly said that "if the flag went, it would be replaced by a diggers' flag."
+Manning Clark speaks of one of the leaders of the "moral force" faction, George Thompson, who returned to Bendigo, where he attended another meeting on 28 July.
+Formerly, there was talk of "moral suasion" and "the genius of the English people to compose their differences without resort to violence".
+Thompson pointed to the Union Jack and jokingly said that "if the flag went, it would be replaced by a diggers' flag".